metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

 * Host DNA Removal: Remove contaminant sequences (e.g. mouse, human).

-In addition, the Toolkit provides with Nonpareil a way to estimate the sequencing effort necessary to theoretically retrieve all genomes.
+In addition, the Toolkit provides a way to estimate the sequencing effort necessary to theoretically retrieve all genomes, with Nonpareil.

 ## Metagenomics-Toolkit